-The flow over Lock 1 this Friday is approximately 4.5 GL/day and is expected to remain at approximately 4.5 GL/day until next Friday.
+The flow over Lock 1 this Friday is approximately 4.5 GL/day and is expected to reduce to approximately 3.5 GL/day by next Friday.

 It is important to note that flow forecasts in this advice are based on the information available at the time of preparation.
 Advice may change as new gauging information becomes available or due to rainfall events or changed operations upstream.